abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ## Running Docker-Compose on Localhost

 Under the `etc/docker` folder, you can find the `docker-compose.yml` to run your application.
-To ease the running process, the template provides `run-docker.ps1` (and `run-docker.sh`) scripts that handles the HTTPS certificate creation which is used in environment variables;
+To ease the running process, the template provides `run-docker.ps1` (and `run-docker.sh`) scripts that handle the HTTPS certificate creation, which is used in environment variables;

 ```powershell
 $currentFolder = $PSScriptRoot